uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/scalable_memory_pools.rst

 Memory pools allocate and free memory from a specified region or underlying allocator providing thread-safe, scalable operations.
 The following table summarizes the memory pool concept.
-Here, P represents an instance of the memory pool class.
+Here P represents an instance of the memory pool class.

 = ========================================================================================